ZNevzz/ZNevzz.github.io/notes/aws/README.md

 - IAM role to manage temporary credentials for applications or services that need to access Amazon SNS
 - Consider using VPC endpoints to access Amazon SNS

+## EXAM SAA CO2

+ ----

+Design Resilient Architectures

+1.1 Design a multi-tier architecture solution
+1.2 Design highly available and/or fault-tolerant architectures 1.3 Design decoupling mechanisms using AWS services 1.4 Choose appropriate resilient storage

+You need to understand the various block, file and object storage technologies such as Amazon EBS, Instance Store, Amazon EFS and Amazon S3, and know their use cases. multi-tier application architectures decouple application components using technologies such as Amazon SQS and Amazon SWF. implementing high availability and fault tolerance.
+Amazon Elastic Load Balancing, Amazon Route 53, Amazon RDS Read Replicas and Multi-AZ, AWS Global Accelerator and Amazon CloudFront.
+AWS Global Infrastructure in order to determine how to design application stacks to best use the underlying infrastructure architecture

+Design High-Performing Architectures

+This domain makes up 28% of the exam and includes the following 4 objectives:
+2.1 Identify elastic and scalable compute solutions for a workload 2.2 Select high-performing and scalable storage solutions for a workload 2.3 Select high-performing networking solutions for a workload 2.4 Choose high-performing database solutions for a workload

+best storage and database services to increase performance include a caching layer -Amazon ElastiCache, Amazon DynamoDB DAX, or Amazon CloudFront implement elasticity and scalability to your application architectures.
+Elasticity and scalability services at the application, storage, and database layers

+Design Secure Applications and Architectures

+3.1 Design secure access to AWS resources
+3.2 Design secure application tiers
+3.3 Select appropriate data security options

+authentication, authorization, and access and applying encryption to data. design isolation and separation through AWS service architecture, Amazon EC2 instance deployment options and Amazon VPC configuration. creating users, groups, and roles using AWS IAM, multi-factor authentication, AWS Directory Services at a high-level and when to use them.
+DDoS mitigation include AWS Auto Scaling, Amazon CloudFront, and Amazon Route 53.
+CloudWatch, CloudTrail, when and what penetration testing you are allowed to perform within the AWS cloud and what compliance programs AWS comply with.
+Amazon VPC, AWS KMS, AWS CloudHSM, AWS IAM, Amazon Cognito, and AWS Directory Services.